prpa2069/Intraday_Electricity_Price_Forecaster/README.md

     Identify key features that impact electricity prices in the Spanish grid.
     Develop and validate models for intra-day forecasting of electricity prices using the identified predictors.
     Provide insights into the relationship between weather, generation, load, and electricity pricing.

+Future work includes the derivation of the neural network, particulary Low Short-Term Memory (LSTM) Models.